eyewire2/flatone/README.md

 ```

 ## Usage

-> DISCLAIMER
->
-> `flatone` is designed for quick, exploratory inspection.
-Skeletons and warps are generated with the default parameters of `skeliner` and `pywarper`, most of them cannot be tuned directly in `flatone`, so results might not be optimal for some cells.
-For higher-precision results, run `skeliner` and `pywarper` directly and fine-tune the parameters.

 All you need to do is provide the segment ID of an EW2 neuron you'd like to preview: